Watching for Internal Sports Injury in a Child

 Loss of consciousness

-A rapid pulse and falling blood pressure indicate internal bleeding.
+rapid pulse and falling blood pressure means there is internal bleeding.

 This is what may happen next: